airtonix/vue-localize/README.md

 ```

 #### Setting initial state
 You can't know in advance, what exact route can initialize application.
 It can be either route with leading language part, either without.
 And VueLocalize must understand, what exact language it should set as initial.
-It can be language from route, or remembed in local storage if there is no language part in route (e.g. in administrative section), or the default one.
+It can be language from route, or saved in local storage if there is no language part in route (e.g. in administrative section), or the default language.

-And there is the global plugin method ```$vueLocalizeInit($route)``` for this purpose.
-It's just a function which get a route object as attribute.
+And there is the global method ```$vueLocalizeInit($route)``` for this purpose.
+It's just a function which getting a route object as attribute.

-We recommend to call this method on ready hook of the root Vue instance, which was passed in ```router.start()```
+We recommend place the call of this method on ready hook of the root Vue instance, which was passed in ```router.start()```
 In our example it's the App.vue component.
 ```js
 <script>